- Home

 Does palliative care mean I will die soon?

 Some people live comfortably for months or years after a diagnosis of advanced cancer, and can be supported by palliative care as needed.
-For others, the cancer advances quickly so that their care is focused on end-of-life needs soon after their referral to a palliative care service.
-Whatever stage you’re at, your palliative care team will adjust your care to meet your changing needs.
+They may have palliative care for a period of time and then stop when their condition is stable.
+For others, the cancer advances quickly, and their care is focused on end-of-life needs soon after their referral to a palliative care service.
+Whatever stage you’re at, your palliative care team will adjust your care to meet your preferences and changing needs.

 Podcast for people affected by advanced cancer